mbarker84/css-irl-eleventy/src/posts/greenwashing-and-the-cop28-website.md

 tags: ['post', 'web sustainability', 'web performance']
 ---

+**Update (28th October 2023): Since this post was published the COP28 website has undergone some changes.
+Many of the images are now better optimised, and the low-carbon toggle actually prevents them from loading.
+Much more could be done to optimise the site, however, and many of the points still stand.**

 A member of the [Sustainable Web Design Community Group](https://www.w3.org/community/sustyweb/) recently highlighted some sustainability issues with the [COP28 website](https://www.cop28.com) that warrant a closer look.

 <figure>